seoheehan94/2_Orientation_Tuning/README.md

      - Orientation computed by Steerable pyramid filter from Roth et al. (2022) (https://github.com/elimerriam/nsdOtopy)
      - Orientation computed by Contour from Walther et al. (2023) (https://github.com/bwlabToronto/MLV_toolbox)
    - makeGratings.m: generate grating images used for experiment stimuli
-   - saveImages.m: saves figures for paper
+   - fig_sampleImages.m: sample orientation responses
  - runExperiment: psychophysics experiment files for exp1a and exp1b
  - dataAnalysis: experiment data and analysis for exp1a and exp1b